Diversity & Inclusion

 The application period for the Diversity Spring Grant Program has now closed.
 Stay tuned for the application and dates for the 2016 Fall Grant Program.

-The next Diversity Task Force Meeting will be on Wednesday, May 25th from 8-9 pm via conference call.
+The Diversity Subcommittee Meeting was held on Tuesday, August 23rd via conference call.
+Click here to read a summary of the meeting.
 The committee is looking for club leaders, coaches and swim parents with questions, solutions, and even complaints.
 If interested in participating, please email Kent Yoshiwara and let him know your email and area of interest/concern.

 Pacific participates in the USA Swimming Outreach program by offering USA Swimming registration at $5 to eligible swimmers.
 To be eligible, a swimmer's family must meet the eligibility requirements for the Free School Lunch Program or Food Stamps, or must have family income below the state poverty level.